eliavw/cookiecutter-datascience/{{cookiecutter.project_name}}/deploy.md

 ### Tools

-We will use [Mkdocs](https://www.mkdocs.org/), with its [material](https://squidfunk.github.io/mkdocs-material/) time.
+We will use [Mkdocs](https://www.mkdocs.org/), with its [material](https://squidfunk.github.io/mkdocs-material/) theme.
 This generates very nice webpages and is -in my humble opinion- a bit more modern than Sphinx (which is also good!).

 The main upside of `mkdocs` is the fact that its source files are [markdown](https://en.wikipedia.org/wiki/Markdown), which is the most basic formatted text format there is.
-Readmes and this even this deployment document are written in markdown itself.
+Readmes and even this deployment document are written in markdown itself.
 In that sense, we gain consistency, all the stuff that we want to communicate is written in markdown:

 - readme's in the repo
 - text cells in jupyter notebooks